 Costs associated with the inventory that is sold appears as an expense on the income statement as the cost of goods sold.
 With this entry, the costs are matched with the revenues of the goods sold in the accounting period.
 Thereby achieving the matching principle in accounting.

 The inventory account on the balance sheet is an asset of the goods waiting to be sold.
 This is where the cost of unsold goods will sit until they are sold.

-Cost of goods sold is an important entry on the financial statements.
+The cost of goods sold is an important entry on the financial statements.
 It is a primary component of calculating gross profit.
 You find the gross profit by subtracting COGS from revenues.
-This gives you a measure of how efficiently a company is turning sales into profit.
+This gives you a measure of how efficiently a company is turning sales into a profit.

 COGS affects nearly all of a company’s profit measures.
 With COGS you can calculate gross income.
-And with gross income you can calculate operating income and net income.
+And with the gross income, you can calculate operating income and net income.